betterscientificsoftware/bssw.io/Articles/Blog/2025-03-SoftwareEngineersAndScientificSoftware.md

 Software engineers should be aware of any issues related to the model's use and credibility in order to do their job effectively.

-### Performance
+### Execution Environment

 SEAMs worry more about the platform the software will run on than software engineers do.
 Scientific calculations are very often complicated and time-consuming (even for computers), so SEAMs try to squeeze out as much performance as they can.
 Enhancing performance often involves taking advantage of specialized computer architectures.
 Customizing code to work well on one computer architecture can make it hard to port it to other architectures.
 SEAMs find themselves repeating this exercise when technology breaks backward compatibility.
 Forward-looking SEAMs try to create software that is as future-resistant as possible.

 Before the [El Capitan](https://www.llnl.gov/news/highlights/el-capitan-high-performance-computing) supercomputer was made available to developers, scientific code had been designed to work with separate CPU and GPU devices, each with separate memory spaces.
 El Capitan introduced accelerated processing units (APU's), which combine a CPU, GPU, and shared memory onto one architecture.
-Code that performed well with separate memory spaces could perform better with the APU's shared memory space.
-So SEAMs found themselves rewriting code again.
+Code that performed well on separate CPU and GPU architectures did not perform well on the new APU architecture.
+So SEAMs found themselves rewriting code again to take advantage of the new architecture.

 #### Verification and validation (V&V)

 Verification and validation (V&V) are complementary processes that work together to ensure the quality and reliability of scientific software.
+Verification ensures that the code does what it was intended to do -- that it implements the scientific model as intended.
+Validation ensures that the model appropriately matches the real-world phenomena it was intended to represent.
 V&V ensures accuracy, reliability, safety, compliance, and reproducibility.
 Many aspects of V&V overlap with software engineering testing principles, such as functional testing, usability testing, and performance testing.
 But software engineers need to be aware that V&V relates to the science behind the code as well as the code itself.
-Verification ensures that the code does what it was intended to do -- that it implements the scientific model as intended.
-Validation ensures that the model appropriately matches the real-world phenomena it was intended to represent.

 #### Uncertainty quantification (UQ)

 Uncertainty quantification (UQ) is a process of assessing and managing uncertainties in computational models and simulations.
 UQ aims to determine how likely certain outcomes are when some aspects of the system or model are not completely known, subject to stochastic fluctuations, or when only incomplete information is available for certain aspects of the system.
 UQ is essential for validating and verifying computer models, enabling scientists to make precise statements about the degree of confidence they have in their simulation-based predictions.
-Software engineers need to able to help SEAMs generate a healthy level of confidence in the software by reducing uncertainty in the code and guiding SEAMs on.
+Software engineers need to able to help SEAMs generate a healthy level of confidence in the software by understanding uncertainties in computational models and their quantification via tools, frameworks, and methodologies.

 ### Users